buley/personal/src/content/action.md

 > *"The only way to do great work is to love what you do." -- Steve Jobs*

-*This is not a manifesto to be read--it is a system to be lived.
-Every word demands action, every principle requires embodiment, every standard must be maintained.*
+*This is a system to be lived.
+These are not guidelines--they are laws of operation.
+Every word demands action, every principle requires embodiment, every standard must be maintained.

 At this point, I have clarity on who I am, how I operate, where I thrive, and where I can refine.